Caleb & Brown

 Trading volume is often considered an important indicator of market liquidity, which is why you’ll hear people use the terms interchangeably.

-The volume of trade refers to the total number of coins exchanged between buyers and sellers during trading hours on a given day.
-The volume of trade is a measure of the market's activity and liquidity during a set period of time.
+The volume of trade refers to the total number of settled transactions exchanged between buyers and sellers during trading hours on a given day.
+It’s a measure of the market's activity during a set period of time.
 You’ll often see the measure expressed in US Dollar terms, based on the number of units traded multiplied by the average price over the time period.

 A higher trading volume indicates greater interest in a particular cryptocurrency.
-Cryptocurrencies with high trading volumes are traded (bought and sold) more frequently and rapidly than the ones with lower trading volumes.
-As a result, a high trading volume generally coincides with deep liquidity for a particular cryptocurrency in the market.
+Cryptocurrencies with high trading volumes are bought and sold more frequently than those with lower trading volumes.
+As a result, a high trading volume generally coincides with deep liquidity for a particular digital asset.

 How Does Liquidity Help Traders?

-This pricing concept represents the difference between the highest price a buyer is willing to pay for an asset and the lowest price that a seller is ready to sell at.
-The spread is collected as a fee by the market maker, which more often is an exchange facilitating the trade.
-The size of the bid-ask spread is determined by liquidity – a direct factor of the number of buyers and sellers in the market.
-The more buyers and sellers, the greater the liquidity and the tighter the spread.
+The bid-ask spread is the difference between the highest price a buyer is willing to pay for an asset and the lowest price a seller is willing to accept.
+The spread is collected as a fee by the market maker, which is usually an exchange facilitating the trade.
+The size of the bid-ask spread is determined by liquidity, a direct factor of the number of buyers and sellers in the market.
+The more buyers and sellers there are, the greater the liquidity and the tighter the spread.
 The ask (the price you can buy the asset for) will always be higher than the bid (the price you can sell the asset for).

-All things considered, traders will generally seek liquid markets as they are associated with lower risk and higher stability; the bid-ask spread is less likely to increase as a result of their trade, which can leave them losing value as the trade fills.
+All things considered, traders will generally seek liquid markets, as they are associated with lower risk and higher stability.
+In liquid markets, the bid-ask spread is less likely to increase as a result of their trade, which can leave them losing value as the trade fills.

-Elsewhere, more liquid markets will generally see buy and sell prices closer together across different trading venues for the same assets.
+Elsewhere, more liquid markets will generally have buy and sell prices that are closer together across different trading channels for the same assets, giving traders and investors more options about how and where they transact.

 How Much Liquidity Should a Crypto Asset Have?

 Unfortunately, there is no perfect answer for how much liquidity a cryptocurrency should have.
-This is because it largely depends on the investor and their risk appetite, as well as a crypto asset and its supply and demand.
-As a rule of thumb, more established cryptocurrencies tend to have more liquidity, and newer and more speculative cryptocurrencies tend to have less liquidity.
+This is because it largely depends on the investor's risk appetite, as well as the crypto asset's supply and demand.
+As a general rule, more established cryptocurrencies tend to have greater liquidity, while newer and more speculative cryptocurrencies tend to have less liquidity.

-More risk-averse investors may only trade cryptocurrencies with larger volumes, like Bitcoin, Ethereum (ETH), or Solana (SOL).
+More risk-averse investors may only trade cryptocurrencies with larger volumes, like bitcoin (BTC), Ethereum (ETH), or Solana (SOL).
 Alternatively, investors with larger risk appetites may be comfortable trading cryptocurrencies with significantly smaller trading volumes.
-This is because the risks associated with low liquidity can be offset by the increased upside of investing in a more speculative cryptocurrency.
+This is because the risks associated with low liquidity can be offset by the increased upside of investing in a more speculative asset.

 Example of Crypto Liquidity

-Depth charts are graphical representations of buy and sell orders for a specific asset at a variety of prices.
+Depth charts are graphical representations of buy and sell orders for a specific asset at various prices.
 They can provide insight into the liquidity of a cryptocurrency by displaying the amount of supply and demand.

 Bitcoin Depth Chart.
 Source: livecoinwatch.com